huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 > _“The garden of the world has no limits, except in your mind.” — Rumi_

-> _“If you hear a voice within you say 'you cannot paint,' then by all means paint and that voice will be silenced.” — Vincent Van Gogh_
+> _“If you hear a voice within you say ‘you cannot paint,’ then by all means paint and that voice will be silenced.” — Vincent Van Gogh_

 > _["The people who are crazy enough to think they can change the world are the ones that do." — Steve Jobs](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can)_